CODAIT/redrock/README.md

 Install hadoop 2.6+

-For information about how to configure and execute hadoop on standalone (for mac) mode see: <http://amodernstory.com/2014/09/23/installing-hadoop-on-mac-osx-yosemite/>
+Follow this guide to configure and execute hadoop on standalone (for mac) mode: <http://amodernstory.com/2014/09/23/installing-hadoop-on-mac-osx-yosemite/>

 Create hdfs directory that will be used by RedRock